randombits-dev/randombits/src/content/standard-notes/cosmos.md

 ---
-title: "Standard Notes Cosmos Extension"
+title: "Cosmos Extension"
 desc: "Standard Notes extension that allows splitting a note into multiple areas.
 Each area can use a separate editor type.
 Contains an extension marketplace."
 img: ./cosmos.jpg
+order: 4
 ---

 ## Features